Mockbuster: Appearances in popular culture

 The 2022 adaptation of Chip 'n Dale Rescue Rangers spoofed animated mockbusters with "bootlegged" titles like Flying Bedroom Boy, Pooj the Fat Honey Bear and Spaghetti Dogs.

-The cult television shows Mystery Science Theater 3000 and the German similar show SchleFaZ have featured mockbusters of other films (eg. Atlantic Rim, Pod People).
+The cult television shows Mystery Science Theater 3000 and the similar German show SchleFaZ have featured mockbusters of other films (eg. Atlantic Rim, Pod People).

 Two of Vídeo Brinquedo's productions were parodied in an episode of The Amazing World of Gumball called "The Treasure", in which Gumball picks up a mockbuster DVD called How to Ratatwang Your Panda.
 The fictional production is a cross between The Little Panda Fighter and Ratatoing, mockbusters based on Kung Fu Panda and Ratatouille, respectively.